COVID-19 Testing Clinic in Edinburg and Mission, TX

 A Rapid COVID-19 antigen test provides fast results usually within a few minutes.
 However, due to it being a lot faster to get results, the test is also less sensitive compared to other tests available for testing COVID-19.

-The Rapid COVID-19test is still applied through the same methods as the other tests either through a nasal swab or through a throat swab.
+Rapid COVID-19 test is still applied through the same methods as the other tests either through a nasal swab or through a throat swab.

 If you are unsure if you need to be tested for COVID-19, write down all the symptoms you may be suffering from and check to see if any of them match what symptoms COVID-19 shows.